Hearing Conservation Program

 The purpose of audiometric testing including an explanation of the test procedure

-All non-medical records (i.e. work area and equipment surveys) will be maintained by EHS.
+All non-medical records (i.e. work area and equipment surveys) will be maintained by IUEHS.
 All personnel who routinely work in designated hazardous noise areas shall be identified and a current roster of such personnel shall be maintained by their departmental management.

 Name and job classification of the employee